prince-ph0en1x/prince-ph0en1x.github.io/pages/1 - research/101_presentations.md

 ### Project supervision

-I was involved in proposed the topics, guiding the research methodology and quantum computing technicalities for following theses:
+I was involved in proposing the topics, quantum computing technicalities, and/or guiding the research methodology for the following theses:

 * **Anna Maria Krol** - Master's thesis on [`Unitary Decomposition - Implemented in the OpenQL programming language for quantum computation'](http://resolver.tudelft.nl/uuid:9c60d13d-4f42-4d8b-bc23-5de92d7b9600) at TU Delft was proposed by me as an OpenQL compiler feature upgrade based on the unitary decomposition program that I developed in MATLAB during my master's thesis as a subroutine for the QiBAM algorithm on OpenQL.
 * **Neil Eelman** - Bachelor co-op from Drexel University, USA involved programming some useful primitives within variational quantum algorithms, like `Quantum State Tomography and Quantum Assisted Quantum Compilation on OpenQL'.
 This enabled me to implement VQE on OpenQL, which was later optimised and made into a native compiler feature by Anneriet as part of her Ph.D. research.